-Home > Health Library > In Vitro Fertilization for Infertility
+Home > Health Library > In Vitro Fertilization (IVF)

-During in vitro fertilization (IVF), eggs and sperm are brought together in a laboratory glass dish to allow the sperm to fertilize an egg.
+During in vitro fertilization (IVF), eggs and sperm are brought together in a lab to allow the sperm to fertilize an egg.
 With IVF, you can use any combination of your own eggs and sperm and donor eggs and sperm.

 After IVF, one or more fertilized eggs are placed in the uterus.

-After the first week, your doctor checks your blood estrogen levels and uses ultrasound to see whether eggs are maturing in the follicles.
-During the second week, your dosage may change based on test results.
+Your doctor will check your blood estrogen levels and will use ultrasound to see how your follicles are developing.
+Your dose may change based on test results.
 And you are monitored frequently with transvaginal ultrasound and blood tests.
-If follicles fully develop, you are given a human chorionic gonadotropin (hCG) injection to stimulate the follicles to mature.
-The mature eggs are collected 34 to 36 hours later by needle aspiration guided by ultrasound.
-You will usually have pain medicine and sedation for this procedure.
+If follicles fully develop, you are given a human chorionic gonadotropin (hCG) injection to stimulate the eggs to mature.
+The mature eggs are collected 34 to 36 hours later.
+This is done with needle aspiration guided by ultrasound.
+Most people have pain medicine and sedation for this procedure.

-Sperm collection.
 Sperm are collected by means of masturbation or by taking sperm from a testicle through a small incision.
 This procedure is done when a blockage prevents sperm from being ejaculated or when there is a problem with sperm development.
 Sperm may have been collected and frozen at an earlier time.
-Then the sperm are thawed on the day the eggs are collected.
+In that case, the sperm are thawed on the day the eggs are collected.

-Fertilization and embryo transfer.
-The eggs and sperm are placed in a glass dish and incubated with careful temperature, atmospheric, and infection control for 48 to 120 hours.
+The eggs and sperm are placed in a dish.
+They are incubated with careful temperature, atmospheric, and infection control for 48 to 120 hours.
 About 2 to 5 days after fertilization, the best fertilized eggs are selected.
-One to three are placed in the uterus using a thin flexible tube (catheter) that is inserted through the cervix.
-Those remaining may be frozen (cryopreserved) for future attempts.
+One to four are placed in the uterus.
+This is done with a thin flexible tube (catheter) that is inserted through the cervix.
+The other eggs may be frozen (cryopreserved) for future attempts.

-Overall, in vitro fertilization (IVF)-related injections, monitoring, and procedures are emotionally and physically demanding of the female partner.
-Superovulation with hormones requires regular blood tests, daily injections (some of which are quite painful), frequent monitoring by your doctor, and harvesting of eggs.
+Overall, in vitro fertilization (IVF)-related injections, monitoring, and procedures can be emotionally and physically demanding.
+Superovulation with hormones requires regular blood tests, daily injections, frequent monitoring by your doctor, and harvesting of eggs.

-These procedures are done on an outpatient basis and require only a short recovery time.
-You may have cramping during the procedure.
-You may be advised to avoid strenuous activities for the remainder of the day or to be on bed rest for a few days, depending on your condition and your doctor's recommendation.
+These procedures are done on an outpatient basis.
+They require only a short recovery time.
+You may be advised to avoid strenuous activities for the rest of the day or to be on bed rest for a few days.
+This depends on your condition and what your doctor recommends.

-The number of women who have babies after in vitro fertilization varies, depending on many different things.
+While many people have babies after in vitro fertilization (IVF), success depends on many different things.
 Almost all assisted reproductive technology (ART) procedures are done using IVF.

-Cause of infertility.
-Infertility can be caused by problems with the woman's or the man's reproductive system.
+Infertility can be caused by problems with the reproductive system.
 Some of these causes can include problems with the fallopian tubes, with ovulation, or with the sperm.

-Frozen embryos versus fresh embryos.
-Donor-frozen IVF embryos from a previous IVF cycle that are thawed and transferred to the uterus are less likely to result in a live birth than are donor-fresh (newly fertilized) IVF embryos.footnote 1 But frozen embryos are less expensive and less invasive for a woman, because superovulation and egg retrieval aren't needed.
+Donor-frozen IVF embryos from a previous IVF cycle that are thawed and transferred to the uterus are less likely to result in a live birth than are donor-fresh (newly fertilized) IVF embryos.
+But frozen embryos are less expensive and less invasive for a woman, because superovulation and egg retrieval aren't needed.